cudoventures/cudos-builders/docker/explorer-v2/readme.md

          - To allow incoming TCP connections to port 5000,8080, in "Protocols and Ports", check "tcp" and enter 5000,8080
          - Click Create (or click “Equivalent Command Line” to show the gcloud command to create the same rule)
    7. Create a new folder named bdjuno_gql_deploy and inside it place the relevant configs(depending on the environment)
-       - From the relevant folder(private/public) to the new folder:
+       - From the relevant folder(private/public/mainnet) to the new folder:
          - Copy and Rename bdjuno-sample to bdjuno
-           - From CudosBuilders/docker/config copy the relevant genesis file to the bdjuno folder and name it genesis.json
+           - From CudosBuilders/docker/config copy the relevant genesis file(ie public testnet for public testnet or mainnet for mainnet) to the bdjuno folder and name it genesis.json
          - Copy and Rename .env-bdjuno.sample to .env-bdjuno
-   8. Go over the configs and check if the parameters are right (IP of the node, Hasura URL, Db names, etc)
+   8. Go over the configs and check if the parameters are right (IP of the node, Hasura URL, Db names, etc).
+You can find specific explanation of each of this params below.
           - Please note that HASURA_GRAPHQL_DATABASE_URL requires the real IP address:port of the SQL DB
    9. Copy the bdjuno-deploy.sh script from explorer-v2 to the new folder
    10. Copy the new folder bdjuno_gql_deploy to the [new VM via SSH](https://cloud.google.com/sdk/gcloud/reference/compute/scp)
    11. [Install Docker on the VM](https://docs.docker.com/engine/install/) and [Install docker-compose](https://docs.docker.com/compose/install/)
-   12. Inside the VM change dir to the newly copied folder and deploy BDJuno/Hasura like ``` ./bdjuno-deploy.sh prod HASURA_URL HASURA_SECRET_KEY```
+   12. Inside the VM change dir to the newly copied folder and deploy BDJuno/Hasura like ``` ./bdjuno-deploy.sh prod HASURA_URL HASURA_SECRET_KEY BRANCH_NAME```
       - Hasura URL and Secret Key should be the same as the ones defined in .env-bdjuno : HASURA_GRAPHQL_ADMIN_SECRET and HASURA_GRAPHQL_ENDPOINT_URL
-      - This will pull, build and deploy the latest code for cudos-bdjuno and deploy it via docker to the specified instance using the configs you provided
+      - This will pull and build  the code for cudos-bdjuno from the specified brach and deploy it via docker to the specified instance using the configs you provided
    13. Delete the newly created folder that you transfered to the server on both local and remote
-6. Provision new Compute Engine instance in gcloud for Explorer-v2 UI
+5. Provision new Compute Engine instance in gcloud for Explorer-v2 UI
        - RAM has to be >= 8 GB
        - Tag your instance, for example : private-testnet-explorer-v2-ui / public-testnet-explorer-v2-ui
    1. [Create a static IP address for your GCE Instance](https://cloud.google.com/compute/docs/ip-addresses/reserve-static-external-ip-address)